Claims Futures Conference 2026

 15.00

-It’s not just motor finance – Other active mis-selling litigation
+It’s not just motor finance – Other active consumer litigation

 Earlier this year, the Supreme Court allowed an appeal on undisclosed commissions in business energy contracts, a reminder that the mis-selling market remains very active outside of motor finance.
-This session will highlight where the current focus of activity is.
+This session will hear from a lawyer busy with such claims, while one of the lead partners in the Pan Nox litigation will outline other emerging claims hotspots, such as around false advertising and ESG.

 Speakers: